 Oxygen is essential for the survival of most organisms in water.
 This also applies to the metabolic pathways of aerobic bacteria and other micro-organisms, which are responsible for the degradation of pollutants in water and utilize oxygen as an electron acceptor for this purpose.
 Oxygen reaches the water via surface diffusion and by photosynthesis in algae and submerged plants.
 When plant growth is prolific, as with the recent algae blooms, supersaturation by oxygen can occur.
-In drinking water oxygen concentration of at least 4 mg/l is necessary to prevent corrosion of the carrier pipes.
-Oxygen can be determined amperometrically or titrimetrically using the modified Winkler method.
+In drinking water oxygen can be determined amperometrically or titrimetrically using the modified Winkler method.